Fullmetal Alchemist: Brotherhood: Production

-In the 20th volume of the Fullmetal Alchemist manga, released in August 2008, series author Hiromu Arakawa announced that a second anime adaptation was being produced; the previous series, Fullmetal Alchemist, had debuted in 2003 and featured an anime original story direction midway through its run.
+In the 20th volume of the Fullmetal Alchemist manga, released in August 2008, series author Hiromu Arakawa announced that a second anime adaptation was being produced; the previous series, Fullmetal Alchemist, had debuted in 2003 and featured an anime original story direction midway through its run after exhausting manga content to adapt.
 The Japanese title of the second adaptation is Hagane no Renkinjutsushi: Fullmetal Alchemist (鋼の錬金術師 FULLMETAL ALCHEMIST), including the English translation as a subtitle to differentiate it from the 2003 series, while the English release uses the subtitle Brotherhood.

-Bones produced Brotherhood with Yasuhiro Irie as director, Hiroshi Ōnogi as writer, and Akira Senju as composer.
+Bones produced and animated Brotherhood with Yasuhiro Irie serving as director, Hiroshi Ōnogi as writer, and Akira Senju as composer.
 Voice actresses Romi Park and Rie Kugimiya reprised their roles as Edward and Alphonse Elric, respectively.
-Unlike the first anime series adaptation, the second anime series faithfully follows the complete story of the manga.
-Irie faced the difficulties of making the series as appealing as possible.
-Due to his large popularity within the fanbase, Irie had to properly focus on the character of Roy Mustang.
+Unlike the first adaptation, Fullmetal Alchemist: Brotherhood faithfully follows the complete story of the manga.
+Irie faced the difficulties of making the series as appealing as possible, and due to his large popularity within the fanbase, Irie had to properly focus on the character of Roy Mustang.
 When the manga was nearing its completion in May 2010, Irie announced that the Bones staff was already working on the final episodes adapting the ending and expressed shock at the series' conclusion.

-Brotherhoods music composer is Akira Senju.
-The first CD soundtrack from this anime was published on October 14, 2009.
-The second CD soundtrack from the anime was published on March 24, 2010.
+The music was composed by Akira Senju.
+The first CD soundtrack from the anime was released on October 14, 2009.
+The second CD soundtrack was released on March 24, 2010.
 The third CD soundtrack became available on July 7, 2010.
 Fullmetal Alchemist Final Best, a compilation of opening and ending songs, was released on July 28, 2010.
 On June 29, 2011, the original soundtrack of Fullmetal Alchemist: The Sacred Star of Milos (FULLMETAL ALCHEMIST Nageki no Oka no Seinaru Hoshi), composed by Taro Iwashiro, was released.

 The respective opening and ending themes for the first 14 episodes are "Again" by Yui and "Uso" (嘘) by Sid.
-From episode 15–26, the respective opening and ending themes are "Hologram" by Nico Touches the Walls and "Let It Out" by Miho Fukuhara.
-From episode 27–38, the respective opening and ending themes are "Golden Time Lover" by Sukima Switch and "Tsunaida Te" (つないだ手) by Lil'B. From episode 39–50, the respective opening and ending themes are "Period" by Chemistry and "Shunkan Sentimental" (瞬間センチメンタル, Shunkan Senchimentaru) by Scandal.
+From episodes 15–26, the respective opening and ending themes are "Hologram" by Nico Touches the Walls and "Let It Out" by Miho Fukuhara.
+From episodes 27–38, the respective opening and ending themes are "Golden Time Lover" by Sukima Switch and "Tsunaida Te" (つないだ手) by Lil'B. From episodes 39–50, the respective opening and ending themes are "Period" by Chemistry and "Shunkan Sentimental" (瞬間センチメンタル, Shunkan Senchimentaru) by Scandal.
 From episodes 51–62, the respective opening and ending themes are "Rain" (レイン, Rein) by Sid and "Ray of Light" by Shoko Nakagawa.
-While episodes 63 and 64 do not use opening themes, they use "Rain" and "Hologram", respectively, for the endings.
+While episodes 63 and 64 do not use opening themes, they use "Rain" and "Hologram", respectively, for their endings.